Buffer

 The function cxBufferSeek() is a fseek()-like function that sets the current position in the buffer relative to the start (when whence is SEEK_SET), the current position (when whence is SEEK_CUR), or end (when whence is SEEK_END) of the buffer.

-If the resulting position is negative, or larger than the size (i.e. the first unused byte), this function returns non-zero and sets errno to EOVERFLOW.
+If the resulting position is negative, or larger than the size (i.e., the first unused byte), this function returns non-zero and sets errno to EINVAL.

 Shift Contents

-Data that is shift to the left, is always discarded when the new position of a byte would be smaller than zero.
-If the new position would be smaller than zero, it is set exactly to zero.
+Data shifted to the left is always discarded when the new position of a byte would be smaller than zero.
+When bytes are discarded, the new position of the buffer is set to zero.

-The functions cxBufferShiftRight() and cxBufferShiftLeft() accept a larger (but in both cases positive) shift offset, which usually does not make much sense on a 64-bit platform where off_t is already large enough to represent any reasonable offset.
-You may, however, still use those function to express more explicitly in your code in which direction you want the contents to be shifted.
+The functions cxBufferShiftRight() and cxBufferShiftLeft() accept a larger (but in both cases positive) shift offset, which usually makes little sense on a 64-bit platform where off_t is already large enough to represent any reasonable offset.
+You may, however, still use those functions to express more explicitly in your code in which direction you want the contents to be shifted.